1

 The program is designed for students who have a strong interest in digital and information technology and who are aiming to work in that sector for either companies, law-firms or public institutions.

-Students aiming to qualify as lawyers and to work as in-house lawyers would benefit from this program.
+Students aiming to work in private practice or as in-house lawyers would benefit from this program.
 This LL.M. is designed to meet the need of companies which provide and/or use digital services or products in all sectors of the economy.

-Please note that the LL.M. is a University Diploma and not a French Master’s Degree, as such it is not a qualifying diploma for the purpose of sitting the French Bar exam.
+Please note that the LL.M. is a post graduate University Diploma and not a French Master’s Degree, as such it is not a qualifying diploma for the purpose of sitting the French Bar exam.
+Foreign students should check their local regulations for recognition of the diploma in their jurisdiction if the diploma is to be used to access a regulated profession.

 Dissertation of 15000 words to be completed by the end of the second semester.
-It is also possible to extend the diploma by a semester and complete the dissertation over a third semester
+It is also possible to delay the completion of